davidben/tls-trust-expressions/explainer.md

 ## Overview

-The two drafts follow the standard negotiation pattern in TLS, extending the existing TLS 1.3 [`certificate_authorities` extension](https://www.rfc-editor.org/rfc/rfc8446#section-4.2.4) to reduce the size cost.
-They do so with different approaches, with different tradeoffs:
+The two drafts follow the standard negotiation pattern in TLS, with different approaches and tradeoffs:

 ### Trust Expressions